 ‘Ahh, that is rather a secret,’ I had to admit.
 When the filming began I was twelve, yet playing the part of Titty who was meant to be only nine.
 I managed to pretend to be much younger but the reality was that, although skinny, I was a tall child with long legs, so tall that in some shots you can see that I am taller than my elder brother John.
 Claude Whatham, the director, seemed unconcerned but had either holes dug for me or a box produced for John to stand on when were side by side.
 At other times he simply had John in a higher position.

 John was played by Simon West, who even aged eleven was a true leader and excellent sailor.
-I believe he had been a National Optimist champion.
-Suzanna Hamilton, who played my elder sister Susan, was twelve.
+He became a National Optimist champion in 1975.
+Suzanna Hamilton, who played my elder sister Susan, was aged twelve.
 Lesley Bennett, who played Peggy was actually the eldest aged thirteen, and Kit Seymour turned thirteen during the filming.
 But, unlike at school, it didn’t seemed to matter to us.
 We all felt the same age and got on well as a result.
 Sten Grendon, who played the seven-year-old Roger was actually aged nine.
-And he really couldn’t swim, but somehow he survived.
+He couldn’t swim well, but somehow survived.

 ‘Here we are, intrepid explorers, making the first ever voyage into uncharted waters.
 What mysteries will they hold for us?
 What dark secrets shall be revealed?’
 Titty uttered dramatically as she looked out towards Wildcat Island.
 In fact we weren’t that intrepid.
 Our dinghy was wired to a pontoon on which was a 35mm Panasonic camera, a few yards of track and an entire film crew: sound, camera, lighting, wardrobe g et al.